You Shall Not Be Moved – Jeremiah 4

 12 In their hands they shall bear you up,

 Lest you dash your foot against a stone.
-Psalm 91:9-12 NKJV
+Psalm 91:9-12 (NKJV

 It is the Lord’s will to protect us, and unless there is something else going on behind the spiritual curtain that only He sees, He will.
 But He does not guarantee that we will avoid all suffering.
 Far from it.
 At this time of our lives, we live on earth in a fallen world, and sometimes we suffer the consequences of its fallout.

 God permits suffering to come into the lives of all believers.
 But even this is only permitted in the context of His great love for us.
-Some people experience more pain than others, such as with the loss of a child or a loved one or going through a serious illness.
+Some people experience more pain than others, such as with the loss of a child or a loved one, or going through a serious illness.
 Several of the best and kindest believers I know have gone through such personal agonies.
-Yet most of them remained strong in their faith as they also went on to experience the deep compassion, healing touch, and comfort of the Lord Jesus Christ, who became very present in their broken and hurting lives.
+Yet, most of them remained strong in their faith as they also went on to experience the deep compassion, healing touch, and comfort of the Lord Jesus Christ, who became very present in their broken and hurting lives.

 The apostle Paul also suffered greatly as he devoted the rest of his life after his encounter with Jesus to spreading the gospel throughout the known world.
 He was beaten, whipped, shipwrecked, imprisoned, and even brought to the point of death by stoning.
 Very early in his calling, Jesus had warned him of how much he must suffer for the gospel.

-The Biblical Job, who was tormented by the evil one because of his great faith, ended up losing his family and wealth with God’s permission.
-But remarkably, he stayed true to God, and was rewarded with greater blessings in his later years than in all his former ones.
-Few of us could survive the testing that he was allowed to experience at the hands of Satan, but he will go through eternity as a shining example of remarkable faith.
+The man Job, in the Old Testament, who was tormented by the evil one because of his great faith, ended up losing his family and wealth at the hands of Satan, even with God’s permission.
+But remarkably, he stayed true to his faith in God, and was rewarded with greater blessings in his later years than in all his former ones.

 As the Lord told Judah through the prophet Jeremiah: “Return to me, put away your abominations, and you shall not be moved.”
 In Christ, we are given the same opportunity.
 He has promised to never leave us nor forsake us, especially in our times of trial.
-And He will hold us firm in our faith and in our heavenly position in Him no matter what may oppose us.
+And He will hold us firm in our faith and in our heavenly position in Him, no matter what may oppose us.
 He is our strength, our shield, our Rock, and our salvation.
 We shall not be moved.

 Reflection